czesuaww/czesuaww/README.md

+# Hello there

-- 👋 Hi, I’m Grzegorz.
+👋 I’m Grzegorz.
 I am new in the frontend development.
 - 🌱 I’m currently learning HTML CSS JS In future I am planning to learn Angular, React or Vue.
 But I am doing my best to learn new things every day to improve myself.
 - 💞️ I’m looking to for a job where I can show my motivation, commitment and demonstrate my creativity.